ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/how-to-update-exchange-rate.md

 ---
-title: Czech Local Functionality - Exchange Rate Updating | Microsoft Docs
+title: Czech Local Functionality - Exchange Rate Updating
 description: The ability to automatically update currency exchange rates from the CNB (Czech National Bank) in the Czech version of Business Central.
 author: v-pejano